Spring & summer events

 Direct your questions to Sr. Dina Bato, S.P. at dinasp@nrvc.net

-This foundational workshop is essential for all new and recently appointed vocation directors and teams.
+This foundational workshop is essential for all newly appointed vocation directors and teams.
 Its goal is to provide participants with the foundational skills, context, theory, challenges, and practicalities of contemporary vocation ministry.
-Topics will include accompaniment with inquirers, assessment of discerners; application and admission process, vocation promotion, canon law, boundaries, animating vowed membership, relevant resources, and research, along with resiliency and self-care of the vocation director.
+Topics will include accompaniment with inquirers, assessment of discerners, application and admission processes, vocation promotion, canon law, boundaries, animating vowed membership, relevant resources, current research, and establishing resiliency and promoting self-care of the vocation director.

-Please note this five-day workshop begins on July 11 at 9:00 a.m. and ends on July 15 at 4:00 p.m.
-Central time.
-Overnight accommodations are included with arrivals after 3 pm on July 10 and departures before 9 am on July 16.
-Please note: If you are staying for the Ethics workshop, you will need to purchase an additional overnight for $115 in the online store.
+Please note this five-day workshop begins on July 10 at 9:00 a.m. and ends on July 14 at 4:15 p.m.
+CST.
+Overnight accommodations are included, with arrivals after 3 pm on July 9 and departures before 9 am on July 15.

 Sister Deborah M. Borneman, SS.C.M. began working for the NRVC in 2011 and presently serves as the Director of Mission Integration.
 A Sister of Saints Cyril and Methodius, she previously served as vocation director for her community and on her congregational leadership team.
 Sr. Debbie has ministerial experience in pastoral care, youth ministry, college campus ministry, and immigration advocacy.
 She has presented on various topics in vocation ministry in Ireland and throughout the United States.
 Sr. Debbie holds a Master of Divinity degree and a Master of Arts Degree in Pastoral Studies (Loyola University, Chicago).

-Father Adam MacDonald, S.V.D. is a native of Flint, Michigan, and ordained for the Society of the Divine Word.
+Father Adam MacDonald, S.V.D. is currently serving as Rector for the Divine Word Theologate located in Hyde Park, Chicago.
 Since 2011, Fr.
-Adam has served as a Vocation Director for his congregation.
+Adam has served as a Vocation Director for his congregation and continues in this ministry part-time.
 He previously served in the Philippines, on the Provincial Council for the Chicago Province, and as Vice-Provincial.
 Fr.
 Adam holds a Master of Divinity degree (Catholic Theological Union, Chicago) and a Certificate in Spiritual Direction from the Center for Spiritual Development, California.
-He currently serves on the NRVC National Board executive committee and has presented with the OP team since 2017.
+He served on the NRVC Board for 6 years, and five years on the executive committee as Vice Chair.
+He has presented with the OP team since 2017.

 Become an NRVC member here to save on workshop fees.

-Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 30 to receive a full refund less a $100 processing fee.
+Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 30 to receive a full refund minus a $100 processing fee.
 After June 30, all fees are non-refundable.

-To assist NRVC members with their professional development, the Misericordia Scholarship Fund is available.
+The Misericordia Scholarship Fund is available to assist NRVC members with their professional development.
 Scholarship funds can be applied to NRVC workshops; however, they do not cover the cost of transportation, accommodations, meals, or personal expenses.
 If you need financial assistance to attend an NRVC workshop, please apply here.

 Please read our NRVC terms and conditions for all events and programs.